aria-ml/dataeval/docs/source/notebooks/h2_measure_divergence.md

 +++

-## _Problem Statement_
+## Problem statement

 When evaluating new testing data, or comparing two datasets, we often want to have a quantitative way of comparing and evaluating shifts in covariates.
-HP divergence is a nonparametric divergence metric which gives the distance between two datasets.
+HP [divergence](../concepts/Divergence.md) is a nonparametric divergence metric which gives the distance between two datasets.
 A divergence of 0 means that the two datasets are approximately identically distributed.
 A divergence of 1 means the two datasets are completely separable.

 +++

-### _When to use_
+### When to use

 The `Divergence` class should be used when you would like to know how far two datasets are diverged for one another.
-For example, if you would like to measure operational drift.
+For example, if you would like to measure [operational drift](../concepts/Drift.md).

 +++

-### _What you will need_
+### What you will need

 1. A Python environment with the following packages installed:
    - dataeval